Gatekeeper of Quality

-200 centimeters deep, 120 centimeters wide and exactly one meter high is the gateway to the world of engines in DEUTZ AG in Cologne: defined by the X, Y and Z axes of the new portal measuring machine in incoming goods.
+Two meters deep, 1.2 meters wide and exactly one meter high – this is the gateway to the world of engines at DEUTZ AG in Cologne, defined by the X, Y and Z axes of a new portal coordinate measuring machine in incoming goods inspection.
+All supplier parts must pass through this bottleneck, which is closely guarded by quality inspectors during initial sampling.
+Access is granted only to flawless components.
+For several months now, inspections have become more detailed while at the same time being carried out significantly faster.

-The German manufacturer of diesel, gas and electrified engines was founded in 1864.
+Founded in 1864, the German manufacturer produces diesel, gas and electrified engines.
 Every 90 seconds, a new DEUTZ engine leaves the Cologne-Porz plant for use in construction and agricultural machinery, material handling applications, stationary systems, and commercial and rail vehicles.
 As the headquarters of DEUTZ AG, Cologne-Porz is also the central research and development location for all DEUTZ engines.
-Since 2017, there has also been the Competence Center for Rotary Parts, i.e. crankshaft and camshaft production.
+Since 2017, the site has additionally been home to the Competence Center for Rotary Parts, specializing in crankshaft and camshaft production.

-“We get virtually every component of the motors on the table,” explains Thomas Kersting, head of incoming goods inspection and quality management employee in the purchasing department.
-This is not about series testing or production-related testing.
-“Our task is primarily initial sampling, the “go” or “no” for our parts suppliers,” explains Kersting.
-Incoming goods inspection thus bears central gatekeeper responsibility at the access gate to DEUTZ engine production.
-If the greatest care was not taken to separate the wheat from the chaff quickly and early, this would have far-reaching consequences in all subsequent process steps.
+“Virtually every engine component ends up on our measuring table,” explains Thomas Kersting, Head of Incoming Goods Inspection and a quality management specialist in the purchasing department.
+This is not about series or production-related testing.
+“Our primary task is initial sampling – the go or no-go decision for our parts suppliers,” says Kersting.
+Incoming goods inspection therefore bears central gatekeeper responsibility for access to DEUTZ engine production.
+Without taking the greatest care to separate the wheat from the chaff quickly and at an early stage, there would be far-reaching consequences for all subsequent process steps.

-Thoroughly experienced in separating chaff and wheat, Kersting and his co-decision makers finally awarded the contract to Klostermann engineering office and Vertriebsgesellschaft mbH from Remscheid, the representative for WENZEL in North Rhine-Westphalia.
+With extensive experience in distinguishing between viable and unsuitable solutions, Kersting and his fellow decision-makers ultimately awarded the contract to Klostermann Ingenieurbüro und Vertriebsgesellschaft mbH from Remscheid, the WENZEL representative for North Rhine-Westphalia.

 LH coordinate measuring machine